Nana-Safo-Duker/Predicting-Gene-Expression-from-DNA-Sequence-Using-Deep-Learning-Models/PROJECT_SUMMARY.md

 ### Data Disclaimer

 The visualizations use **simulated data** based on realistic performance metrics from published literature.
-This is clearly stated in the blog post and code comments.
+This is clearly stated in the code comments and documentation.
 For actual research, replace with real experimental data.

 ### Dependencies